josugoar/argdeco/README.md

 > Opinionated **argparse** wrapper

-* The EXACT same decorating order as regular **argparse** MUST be followed
+* Follows the same decorating order as regular **argparse**

-* It is recommended to install the development version directly from the repository
+* Recommended to install the development version directly from the repository

 # Why argdeco?